Taiwan confirms two new imported COVID-19 cases

 ROC Central News Agency

-Taipei, March 4 (CNA) Taiwan on Thursday confirmed two new imported cases of COVID-19, one each from Nigeria and the Philippines, according to the Central Epidemic Command Center (CECC).
+Taipei, Dec.
+15 (CNA) Taiwan recorded two new imported cases of COVID-19 -- two migrant workers from the Philippines and Indonesia, respectively -- on Tuesday, bringing the total number of local cases to 742 since the pandemic began, according to the Central Epidemic Command Center (CECC).

-To date, Taiwan has recorded 960 cases of COVID-19, 844 of which have been classified as imported.
-Of the total, 928 patients have recovered, nine have died, and 23 are in hospital, according to CECC statistics as of Thursday.
+To date, Taiwan has recorded 742 cases of COVID-19, 650 of which have been classified as imported.
+Of the total, 611 have recovered, 124 are in hospitals and seven have died, CECC data shows.

-Globally, COVID-19 has infected over 115 million people in 193 countries and regions, with more than 2.5 million fatalities, CECC data shows.
+As the pandemic continues, COVID-19 has infected over 72 million people in 191 countries and regions around the world, with more than 1.62 million fatalities, according to CECC statistics as of Tuesday.

 |Join the GlobalSecurity.org mailing list|